 In the past, standard rule-based web application firewall products were highly recommended by industry experts and were even required by standards like PCI DSS.
 Understanding that no other technology was specifically designed to protect web apps, web application firewall (WAF) technology successfully penetrated nearly every industry.
 Today’s surveys suggest that up to 80 percent of enterprises currently utilize some sort of WAF technology, primarily driven by compliance and other mandates.
 But are today’s web application firewall products enough to combat the increasing cyberattacks targeting apps and APIs?

-According to Dale Gardner, who is a research director with the analyst firm Gartner, the WAF market is ripe for disruption in 2018.
+According to Dale Gardner, who is a research director with the analyst firm Gartner, the web app security market is ripe for disruption in 2018.
 Gardner has observed that the challenges current WAF vendors face are brought on by a very demanding market, by their slowness to offer easily-implemented protections, and to broadly address an ever-changing threat landscape.
 In addition, organizations no longer want to deploy hardware web application firewall products, as they move more-and-more of their apps to the cloud.
 Also, organizations are looking for bundles of protection beyond just standard WAF rulesets.
 And finally, organizations want more automated tuning approaches, which may include capitalizing on new machine learning and artificial intelligence driven solutions.
 Surely the market is ripe for change.

 Going beyond predicting a major market shift, Gardner also mentions new drivers that will allow innovative application security entrants (vendors) who offer cloud-based bundles of services to push change in the industry.
 From L3, L4, and L7 DDoS defenses, bot mitigation, AI-enabled WAFs, and API endpoint protection to content delivery, load balancing, and even acceleration, customers are demanding more to improve their site performance and thoroughly manage their cyber risk.
 Vendors of traditional web application firewall products will either need to majorly enhance their offerings or risk losing considerable market share.